GnawhDaniel/Artist-Stats/README.md

 # musipster
-Welcome to Artist Stats (Working Name)!
+Welcome to musipster (look at the hero page section below for the definition)!
 This is a WIP repository for my personal project that intersect two of my passions: music and software developing.

 ## Vision
 Finding new artists, songs, and genres is a hobby of mine.
 This hobby often lead me to discover many underground, up-and-coming artists.